VedikaSawant/Vehicle-Management-System/README.md

 ---

 ## 🧠 How It Works
+### Initialization:
-###Initialization###: The app initializes an 8x5 grid (40 slots).
+- The app initializes an 8x5 grid (40 slots).

-A vis (visited) list tracks which slots are taken.
+- A vis (visited) list tracks which slots are taken.

-vehicle_data stores current vehicle details, and exit_data stores history.
+- vehicle_data stores current vehicle details, and exit_data stores history.

-Adding a Vehicle:
+### Adding a Vehicle:

-The system loops through the vis list to find the next 0 (empty) value.
+- The system loops through the vis list to find the next 0 (empty) value.

-It assigns that slot ID to the new vehicle and marks it as 1 (occupied).
+- It assigns that slot ID to the new vehicle and marks it as 1 (occupied).

+### Visual Update:
-Visual Update: * When navigating to the Home tab, the code iterates through vehicle_data.
+- When navigating to the Home tab, the code iterates through vehicle_data.

-If a slot matches a vehicle's assigned slot, the UI grid button turns Red; otherwise, it remains Green.
+- If a slot matches a vehicle's assigned slot, the UI grid button turns Red; otherwise, it remains Green.

-Exiting:
+### Exiting:

-Clicking "EXIT" in the Manage tab removes the vehicle from vehicle_data.
+- Clicking "EXIT" in the Manage tab removes the vehicle from vehicle_data.

-It updates the vis list index back to 0 (free).
+- It updates the vis list index back to 0 (free).

-It moves the record to exit_data with a current timestamp.
+- It moves the record to exit_data with a current timestamp.

+---

+## 🔮 Future Improvements
+- **Database Integration**: Connect to SQL/SQLite to save data permanently so it isn't lost when the app closes.
+- **Search Functionality**: Add a search bar to find vehicles by number plate or owner name.
+- **Billing System**: Calculate parking fees based on the duration (Exit Time - Entry Time).

+---